 I am an individual who is passionate about the importance of providing all students with the opportunity of a good education.
-I have taught with LAUSD for seven years and have experience teaching from 7th through 12th grade, from Math 7 through AP Calculus.
-I believe that all learning should be tied to a real-world application and therefore have made a constant effort to integrate real-world skills and data into my teaching.
+I have taught with LAUSD for over 11 years with experience teaching 7th through 12th-grade math, from Math 7 through AP Calculus, and AP Statistics.
+Since 2016 I have also added the teaching of Computer Science courses such as Exploring Computer Science and Introduction to Data Science, which combines computer science and mathematics (specifically statistics).
+I believe that learning should be tied to a real-world application which has driven me to this integration of real-world skills and data in my teaching.

 Education & Certification

 Undergraduate Degree: University of California-Irvine - Bachelors, Sociology

 Graduate Degree: Cal Sate Long Beach - Master of Arts Teaching, Educational, Instructional, and Curriculum Supervision

 Undergraduate Degree: Pierce Community Colege - Associate in Science, Computer and Information Systems Security

 Basic Computer Literacy

 College Computer Science

 High School Computer Science